Marketplace eCommerce

 A marketplace website is the site that is built on the online marketplace platform.
 The website is the front-end portal where sellers post their products and buyers search for them.
 The website will also act as a way to access payment hubs, shipping options, and chat programs.

-When a business wants to create a marketplace via more advanced and flexible marketplace website development, software developers will be a big part of creating the entire online store to create a successful online marketplace business.
+When a business wants to create a marketplace via more advanced and flexible marketplace website development, software developers will be a big part of creating the entire online store to create a successful multi-vendor marketplace business.

 Marketplace website.